botmonster/jquery-bootpag/README.md

 #Example

-Page that dynamic loads number of pages.
+Snippet that dynamic loads number of pages.
 More examples can be found on [project homepage](http://botmonster.github.com/jquery-bootpag)

 ```html